SunWithIssues/RTsim/README.md

 As of now, the city has an area of 100; the missile has an area of 10201 (0 is counted within the command, random.randint).

 WANTED ADDS/CHANGES:
-  The missile area is super large (imo) - shrink it Add missile power - a nuke has more range than a pistol Evacuation procedures
+  The missile area is super large (imo) - shrink it.
+  Add missile power - a nuke has more range than a pistol.
+  Evacuation procedures.

 Link to Essay: http://what-when-how.com/Tutorial/topic-424vv9g/Hard-Real-Time-Computing-Systems-Predictable-Scheduling-Algorithms-and-Applications-18.html